 It is in your interests to ensure that any contractor working for you conforms to these minimum standards as the cost of claims through accidents or utility apparatus damage can be very high and will be passed on to you for settlement.

 If the works are undertaken by a private contractor then these works must be guaranteed for two years.
-Or you can ask the us to undertake the work in which case we bear all the risks.
+Or you can ask us to undertake the work, in which case we bear all the risks.

 Constructing my new drive or hard standing

 We can only undertake work within the highway.
 You will either have to construct the drive or hard standing yourself or employ a private contractor.